kubero-dev/kubero/README.md

 \* These add-ons are shipped with the Kubero Operator.
 They are not High Availability (HA) ready but greate to to get you started as fast as possible.

+\*\* All Bitnami add-ons are deprecated and will be removed in future releases due to Broadcom's image repository removal. [read more here](https://github.com/bitnami/charts/issues/35164)

 ## 164+ Application templates (similar to Heroku Buttons)
 - WordPress